qadan/pdf_preprocess_and_ocr/README.md

 pdf_preprocess_and_ocr
 ======================

-Preprocesses and performs OCR on a PDF that contains no text streams (e.g. a PDF created from a scanned document)
+Preprocesses and performs OCR on a batch of PDFs that contain no text streams (e.g. PDFs created from scanned documents)

 Requirements:
  - Windows NT or later